h9lk/mastercomfig/docs/customization/custom_configs.md

 Examples of `overrides/pre_init.cfg` uses can be things like customizing your preset detailed above or turning on debugging options to monitor the launch process of mastercomfig itself (ex: `sv_cheats 1;mat_debugalttab 1`).

 Uses of `overrides/setup_hook.cfg` are rarer but still valid.
 With this, you can directly override all aliases defined in mastercomfig's core.
-You can use this to change the default modules file, make your own modules or module levels, customize the built-in ones, and more!
+You can use this to change the default modules file, make your own modules or module options, customize the built-in ones, and more!

 ## Optional User Config Template